vfarcic/devops26/manuscript/18-boot.md

 ```
 NAME         STATUS AGE
-cert-manager Active 50m
+cert-manager Active 28m
-default      Active 109m
+default      Active 74m
-jx           Active 57m
+jx           Active 34m
-kube-public  Active 109m
+kube-public  Active 74m
-kube-system  Active 109m
+kube-system  Active 74m
+velero       Active 33m
 ```

 As you can see, there are no Namespaces for staging and production environments.
 Does that mean that we do not get them with Jenkins X Boot?

 Unlike other types of setup, the Boot creates environments lazily.
 That means that they are not created in advance, but rather when used for the first time.
 In other words, the `jx-staging` Namespace will be created the first time we deploy something to the staging environment.
-The same logic is applied to any other environment, production included.
+The same logic is applied to any other environment, the production included.

 To put your mind at ease, we can output the environments and confirm that staging and production were indeed created.